-Here’s the point of all this backstory.
-After Elizabeth’s accession it would have been imperative for my father to show all of Essex his support for the new queen, after what he had been doing, however reluctantly, for the old one.
+Here’s the reason for all of this background: after Elizabeth’s accession it would have been imperative for my father to show all of Essex his enthusiastic support for the new queen, after what he had done, however reluctantly, for the old one.
 He needed to put the previous four years completely behind him.
 Rehabilitate his optics.
 Pronto.

 At this stage in her life, Elizabeth was known for her elegant but plain mode of dress.
 Rich, not gaudy.
 Little colour, little trim.
 She was no Puritan, but she didn’t mind looking like one when it suited her purpose.
-This style not only accentuated her slim figure and Tudor-red tresses, it also heightened the contrast with short, frumpy Mary, who had favoured elaborate, unflattering gowns overladen with jewelry and gewgaws.
-Mary was her own early warning system: from two rooms away you could hear her rattling.
+This style not only accentuated her slim figure and Tudor-red tresses, it also heightened the contrast with short, frumpy Mary, who had favoured elaborate, unflattering gowns overladen with jewellery and gewgaws.
+Mary was her own early warning system: from two rooms away you could hear her rattling as she approached.

 Once Elizabeth was on the throne, her black-and-white fashions and lack of bling became a political statement.
 Protestant partisans out from cover and anyone with a recent past to disavow all wanted to be seen in their Team Elizabeth home kit.
 Tailors with fast needles never had it so good.